nicolashery/nicolashery.com/posts/2023-10-07-nesting-reader-environments-servant.md

   tracedWith tracer activeSpan spanName action
 ```

-The `Has*` type classes and the helper functions using them can be moved to their own module, [`Tracing.hs`](https://gist.github.com/nicolashery/4dcf7003564c576d0d2f4872447c7b02#file-tracing-hs) in this case.
-This module can be used by request handlers regardless from all levels of the nested API, regardless of the monad they run in as long as the monad's environment defines an instance of `HasTracing`.
+Each `Has*` type class and their helper functions can be moved to their own module, in this case [`Tracing.hs`](https://gist.github.com/nicolashery/4dcf7003564c576d0d2f4872447c7b02#file-tracing-hs).
+This module can be used by request handlers from all levels of the nested API, regardless of the monad they run in, as long as the monad's environment defines an instance of `HasTracing`.

-As a reminder, `AppProject` was defined as:
+For example, we defined the `AppProject` monad as:

 ```haskell
 newtype AppProject a = AppProject